-Having an off grid home is a desire for many and the reasons to own such propriety vary from person to person.
-Some prefer to have a bug out location that will improve their survivability rate while others prefer to have a safe heaven, a place where they don’t have to face the current “rotten” society.
+Having an off grid home is a desire for many preppers.
+The reasons to own such propriety vary from person to person.
+Some prefer to have a bug out location that will improve their survival rate while others prefer to have a safe heaven, a place where they don’t have to face the current “rotten” society.

 Owning land in the middle of nowhere, or somewhere isolated enough, will ensure you have a safe destination to evacuate to in an emergency.
 It will provide the ideal place to build a new life, one that is not chained to the modern technology.
 Having an off grid home will serve as a rally point for your family to reunite or a place to set up your underground bunker.

 Selecting a great rural location for your off-grid home begins by determining the distance you think you will be able to travel when an unpleasant event will occur.
 You could start by drawing an arc on a map with the distance you seem fit.
 Your search will shortly begin after that.

 Determining land ownership for your future off-grid home